-The general aim of this Unit is to develop a deep understanding of mechanism and structures.
-Learners will analyse and explore mechanical and structural engineering problems and design, simulate, construct, test and evaluate solutions.
+The general aim of this Unit is to develop an understanding of mechanisms and structures.
+Learners will explore a range of mechanical and pneumatic systems and design, simulate, construct, test and evaluate mechanical or pneumatic solutions to solve problems.

 Learners who complete this Unit will be able to: